pierrot-lc/dotfiles/README.md

 7. Install [home-manager].
 8. This repo uses a private flake input to hide personal information.
 Unless you're me and you have access to this repository, you should not use this part of the config.
-So to avoid using `home/accounts`, set the option `accounts.enable` to `false` and comment/remove the private flake input.
+So you can remove the parts where this private information is used.

 ```sh
 home-manager switch --flake .#[your-username] -v